White House: Trump wishes no ‘ill will’ against Omar

 Trump captioned his tweet with: “WE WILL NEVER FORGET!”

 Critics accuse Omar of offering a flippant description of the assailants who perpetrated an attack that killed nearly 3,000 people.
 She later sought to defend herself by tweeting a quote from President George W. Bush.
-Days after 9/11, he also referred to the attackers as “people.”
+Days after 9/11, the Republican president referred to the attackers as “people.”

 Neither Trump’s tweet nor the video included Omar’s full quote or the context of her comments, which were about Muslims feeling that their civil liberties had eroded after the attacks.
 The tweet led Trump’s Twitter feed early Sunday afternoon with more than 9 million views.

 Sanders questioned why Democrats weren’t following Trump’s example and calling out Omar, too.
 Democrats who criticized the president over the tweet defended Omar.
-Some noted their past disagreements with Omar.
+Some noted their past disagreements with her.

 “Certainly the president is wishing no ill will and certainly not violence towards anyone, but the president is absolutely and should be calling out the congresswoman for her not only one time but history of anti-Semitic comments,” Sanders said.
 “The bigger question is why aren’t Democrats doing the same thing?
 It’s absolutely abhorrent the comments that she continues to make and has made and they look the other way.”